 Putting It All Together

 Store food correctly to begin with or purchase it from reputable suppliers packaged for long term storage.
 Click here to see our personal recommendations for long term food storage suppliers.
-Now that you know how to store the food correctly, take inventory and evaluate your food storage.
-Are there any enemies which need to be attacked?
+Now that you know how to store the food correctly, take inventory, and evaluate your food storage.
+Are there any enemies that need to be attacked?

 Food storage is a wise investment that is worth protecting.
 This is a learning process.
 We learn by making a few mistakes and then correcting those mistakes now, while we can.
 We commend you for taking the time and resources to store food for your future needs.
 Keep up the good work!

 Thanks for being part of the solution!Jonathan and Kylene Jones